James D-Train Williams: D Train as a solo artist

 In 1986, Williams was signed by Columbia Records and released Miracles of the Heart.
 Although he was still collaborating with Eaves at this time, this first album for Columbia was viewed as more of a "solo" effort for Williams.
-The album produced several hits, including the single "Misunderstanding", which rose to No. 10 on the Billboard R&B/Hip Hop charts.
-The follow-up single, "Oh How I Love You (Girl)" went to No. 22 on the R&B/Hip Hop charts.
-The album was No. 51 on Billboard's R&B Albums charts.
+The album produced several hits, including the single "Misunderstanding", which rose to No. 10 on the Billboard R&B/Hip Hop chart.
+The follow-up single, "Oh How I Love You (Girl)" went to No. 22 on the R&B/Hip Hop chart.
+The album was No. 51 on Billboards R&B Albums chart.

 D Train's next album, In Your Eyes was released in 1988.
-The title track from the album made it to No. 11 on the R&B/Hip Hop charts, while the follow-up single "Runner" failed to chart.
-The album reached No. 46 on the R&B Album charts.
+The title track from the album made it to No. 11 on the R&B/Hip Hop chart, while the follow-up single "Runner" failed to chart.
+The album reached No. 46 on the R&B Album chart.

 Following the departure from Columbia and Eaves, D Train went on to pursue his own interests as a solo artist and songwriter.
 He would later write songs for other artists, among them were Vanessa Bell Armstrong and John P. Kee’s "Something on the Inside", Patti Austin's "I'll Be Waiting for You", George Duke's "Children of the Night" and "You Are the One in My Life" and Carl Anderson's "Children of a Lesser God".

 In 2007, D Train released his sixth album 701 Franklin Ave. under his own label.
 The 14 track album was written and composed by himself.
 It included a rare live version of "Keep On".